Film: 1830s–1880s: Before celluloid

-Émile Reynaud already mentioned the possibility of projecting images of the Praxinoscope in his 1877 patent application.
-He presented a praxinoscope projection device at the Société française de photographie on 4 June 1880, but did not market his praxinoscope a projection before 1882.
-He then further developed the device into the Théâtre Optique which could project longer sequences with separate backgrounds, patented in 1888.
-He created several movies for the machine by painting images on hundreds of gelatin plates that were mounted into cardboard frames and attached to a cloth band.
-From 28 October 1892 to March 1900 Reynaud gave over 12,800 shows to a total of over 500,000 visitors at the Musée Grévin in Paris.
+French inventor Émile Reynaud had already mentioned the possibility of projecting images of the Praxinoscope in his 1877 patent application.
+He presented a praxinoscope projection device at the Société française de photographie in 1880, but did not commercially produce his praxinoscope a projection before 1882.
+It received an Honourable Mention at the Paris Exposition of 1878.
+He then further developed the device into the Théâtre Optique, which could project longer sequences with separate backgrounds, patented in 1888.
+He created several movies for the machine by painting images on gelatin plates that were mounted into cardboard frames and attached to a cloth band.
+From 1892 to 1900, Reynaud presented animated shows, called Pantomimes Lumineuses, to visitors at the Musée Grévin in Paris.